smaclell/smaclell.github.io/_drafts/maintainning-code-for-money.md

 tags: refactoring maintenance priorities
 ---

-Refactoring is fun.
-Taking code and transforming how it fits together without breaking it can be art.
-Getting carried away with tweaking your code and continuously refactoring can be a problem.
-Trying to clean up existing code or add more tests is time consuming.
-Before you try to maintain existing code it is really important to know whether your effort will be worth it.
-This post examines different stages in the code life cycle and how they shift how much you should invest in cleaning up the code.
+Taking code and transforming how it fits together without breaking it is an art.
+It is also great fun!
+However, before you start I think you should understand whether your efforts will be worthwhile.
+This post examines different stages in the code life cycle and how they affect how much you should invest in cleaning up code.

 I like having a job.
-Every day when I go to work I am happy they let me in and code up a storm.
-The important difference between my job and a really kick ass hobby is that I get paid.
-We are a business and staying in business is important for our customers, me and my family.
+Every day when I go to work I am happy they let me in so I can code up a storm.
+The important difference between my job and a really kick ass hobby is getting paid.
+We are a business and staying in business is important for me and our customers.

-Going deep on an improvement you are making is great.
-The deeper you get the more important it is to understand why you are making the change.
+Taking the time to make deep changes is a good thing.
+The larger the impact of the change the more important it is to understand why it will be valuable in the long term.
 What will the impact be?
 How will the change help your users?

 When it comes to refactoring and maintaining code I think this especially tricky.
 The more entangled